lowRISC/lowrisc-site/content/docs/internship-2016/report.md

 Stream Pipelined Accelerator (SPA).

 ### 7.1 Concept
-The infrastructure is changed a few times and it is changed from a specific video accelerator to an general purpose accelerator infrastructure supporting all kinds of AXI4-Stream compatible processors.
+Over the course of development the design has evolved.
+We started with a much more specialised video accelerator, but have ultimately arrived at a more purpose accelerator infrastructure supporting all kinds of AXI4-Stream compatible processors.

 The fundamental idea behind this accelerator idea is streams.
-In our case, most data comes independently with other data, so they can be abstracted as streams.
+In our case, most data can be processed independently, so can be abstracted as separate streams streams.
 For streams, we can make use of pipelining the reduce number of clock cycles needed to process data.
 All accelerators in this infrastructure have a pair of AXI4-Stream interface as their only I/O.  Data is piped into the accelerator by AXI4-Stream slave port on the accelerator, and piped out from AXI4-Stream master port.
 Our infrastructure has no direct communication with the accelerators, but uses packet concept in AXI4-Stream as the boundary between data.
 The infrastructure is only responsible for packet routing and data moving.

 ### 7.2 Architecture
 <img src="../accelerator_arch.png" style="width: 500px"/>